 Whiteboard: Outside the Kindergarten room is Mrs Tilbee's board of information.
-This will tell you what is happen in the class that day with the monthly calendar for up and coming events.
+This will tell you what is happening in the class that day with the monthly calendar for up and coming events.
+Handy Pouch: Any important information/excursions/incursions will be in your child's handy pouch.